-Share option reserve represents the equity-settled share options granted to employees (Note 24).
+Share option reserve represents the equity-settled share options granted to employees.
 The reserve is made up of the cumulative value of services received from employees recorded over the vesting period commencing from the grant date of equity-settled share options, and is reduced by the expiry of the share options to retained earnings.

-Group and G Company
+Group and Group and Company

-2023 2022
+2024 2023

 \$ \$

-At 1 July 40,051 40,051
+At 1 July 40,051

-Expiry of share option (40,051) -
+Expiry of share options (40,051)

-At 30 June 40,051
+At 30 June